Essential graded algebra over polynomial rings with real exponents: Primary decomposition over real polyhedral groups

 \subsection{Associated faces and coprimary modules}

 \mbox{}

-What makes the theory for real polyhedral groups stronger than for arbitrary polyhedral partially ordered groups is the following notion familiar from commutative algebra, except that (as noted in Section~\ref{s:density}) socle elements do not lie in the original module.
+What makes the theory for real polyhedral groups stronger than for arbitrary partially ordered groups is the following notion that is familiar from commutative algebra, except that (as noted in Section~\ref{s:density}) socle elements do not lie in the original module.